Sugizo: Early life and musical education

+Career

 1986–1996: Early bands and Luna Sea

 Despite his father's disapproval, Sugizo acquired a bass guitar and an electric guitar and began to teach himself how to play.
 He has cited three Japanese guitarists as influences; Masami Tsuchiya, Kazumi Watanabe and You.
 When he was around the age of 17, then in high school, Sugizo with Shinya on drums and Tezya on vocals formed a power metal band called Pinocchio, where he played as the bassist.
 Since the internal structure of Pinocchio was not cohesive, Sugizo and Shinya left and briefly joined Kashmir in 1988.
 On January 16, 1989, they both joined another band which performed at the same live houses, called Lunacy, formed by J and Inoran.
 With the addition of Ryuichi Kawamura, vocalist from the band Slaughter, the five formed the visual kei rock unit Lunacy.
 Since J was already the bass player and Inoran preferred to play rhythm guitar, Sugizo became the lead guitarist and took on his stage name, which he believes Shinya came up with.
 Soon they were discovered by hide (then lead guitarist of X Japan), who got them signed by X Japan co-founder Yoshiki, to his independent label Extasy Records, on which they released their debut album in 1991.
 Upon their first album release, the band changed their name from Lunacy to Luna Sea.
 They became one of the most famous rock bands in Japan, selling more than ten million records, as well as performing in China and Taiwan.

 Sugizo's first solo activity came in 1993, when he wrote his first solo song "Revive" for the album Dance 2 Noise 004 featuring many musicians, including the group M*A*S*S, which consisted of hide, J and Inoran.
 In the upcoming three years, a variety of lesser-known musical collaborations and contributions took place.